The Complete, Always-Updated Guide To SEO For Photographers

 - Use this version consistently on your social media, local citations, and when asking others for links to your site.

 - Navigate to each version in your browser to make sure they are both accessible.
 Ideally one version should redirect the user to the other (using a 301 redirect), but a rel=canonical set to the preferred version is just as good to a search engine.
+You can also use this redirect mapper to check and make sure the redirects are working properly.

 - Set your preferred domain version in Google Search Console.
 You’ll need to make sure to set up both versions first or you won’t see this option.